Frequently Asked Questions about Independent Living

 Can staff stay overnight if I need them to?
 And what do I need to provide for them?

 Yes.
-If you need someone to stay overnight to ensure your safety and wellbeing, you can request to the NDIA that your funding include overnight supports, which can be active (where staff stay awake) or inactive (where staff sleep but are available if needed).
+If you need someone to stay overnight to ensure your safety and wellbeing, you can request to the NDIA that your funding include overnight supports, which can be active (where staff stay awake) or inactive (where staff sleep but are onsite and available if needed).
 You may need to provide evidence to the NDIA that this meets their reasonable and necessary criteria for this type of funding to be included in your plan.
 Your Support Coordinator and allied health team can assist you with this.

 What funding do I need?

 Depending on your situation and supports needs there are multiple funding options that the NDIA may consider for your independent living journey.
 Leisure Networks works mostly with people who receive Supported Independent Living (SIL) funding.
+If you privately rent or own the home we are supporting you in, you do NOT need SDA funding in your plan.

 There are different eligibility criteria for each of the types of NDIS Home and Living supports.
 Further information is available via the NDIS website, or you can ask your Support Coordinator or LAC if you are unsure about what funding you may be eligible for.